DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

-Recall from Section~\ref{sec:system:requirements} that journalists trust the organization as an authority for membership, and already have means to authenticate themselves to the organization.
-Therefore, the organization is the natural choice to issue anonymous tokens.
-We note that, even if the organization is compromised, it can do limited damage as it cannot link queries nor conversations to journalists (because of token anonymity).
-However, it can ignore the rate-limit, enabling malicious queriers to extract more information than allowed.
+Recall from Section~\ref{sec:system:requirements} that journalists trust the organization as an authority for membership and already have means to authenticate themselves to the organization.
+Therefore, the organization is the natural design choice for issuing anonymous tokens.
+We note that, even if the organization is compromised, it can do limited damage as it cannot link queries or conversations to journalists (because of token anonymity).
+However, it can ignore the rate limit.
+This would enable malicious queriers to extract more information than allowed.
 To mitigate this risk, \name could also work with several token issuers and require a threshold of valid tokens.

-For the epoch duration, the organization proposes one month to provide a good balance between protection and ease of key management.
+For the epoch duration, \ICIJ proposes one month to provide a good balance between protection and ease of key management.
 Rate-limits are flexible.
-The organization can decide to provide additional one-time-use tokens to journalists that can motivate their need.
-While this reveals to the organization which journalists are more active, it does not reveal what they use the tokens for.
+The organization can decide to provide additional one-time-use tokens to journalists who can motivate their need for extra tokens.
+Although this reveals to the organization which journalists are more active, it does not reveal what they use the tokens for.

 \parait{Instantiation.} Tokens take the form of a blind signature on an ephemeral signing key.
 We use Abe's blind signature (BS) scheme~\cite{Abe01}.
 The organization runs $\bssetup(1^\secpar)$ to generate a signing key $\gsmsk$ and a public verification key $\gsmpk$.
 To sign an ephemeral key $\jourPK_T$, the journalist and the organization jointly run the $\bssign()$ protocol.
 The user takes as private input the key $\jourPK_T$, and the organization takes as private input its signing key $\gsmsk$.
 The user obtains a signature $\cred$ on $\jourPK_T$.
 The verification algorithm $\bsverify(\gsmpk, \cred, \jourPK_T)$ returns $\top$ if $\cred$ is a valid for $\jourPK_T$ and $\bot$ otherwise.
-These blind signatures are anonymous: the blindness property of \bs ensures that the signer cannot link the signature $\cred$ or the key $\jourPK_T$ to the journalist that ran the corresponding signing protocol.
+These blind signatures are anonymous.
+The blindness property of \bs ensures that the signer cannot link the signature $\cred$ or the key $\jourPK_T$ to the journalist that ran the corresponding signing protocol.